vitals sources

 For a great understanding of George's early life, his reminiscences are required reading.
-I will only give a summary here.
+I'll only give a summary here.

-Walter Keating was a prominent merchant in Kells, and George's father seems to have taken over some of his business interests.
-George's brother James chose the ministry, but George worked with his father tending to their various income-producing ventures, primarily their cloth store and the management of farms they sub-leased to tenants.
-The Smiths were, in turn, lessees of the Marquis of Headfort.
+Walter Keating was a merchant in Kells, and George's father, the husband of one of Walter's granddaughters, seems to have taken over some of his business interests.
+George's brother James chose the ministry, but George worked with his father tending to their various income-producing ventures, primarily their cloth store and the management of farms they rented from the Marquis of Headfort and sub-leased to tenants.
 A cluster of disasters in Ireland changed the Smith's circumstances drastically.
 The economy, the potato blight and livestock disease threatened to ruin the family.
 Dewitt Clinton, governor of New York and Jane (Keating) Smith's first cousin by marriage, convinced George's father to move to the United States in the 1820s, but he reversed the decision on the advice of friends.
-With assets that gave them a very comfortable life nearly gone, George, who had taken over the family's financial concerns, sold everything they owned, which was mostly the leases and some livestock, and they all got on the ship Caleb Grimshaw to sail on 3 August 1848 for New York City.
+With assets that gave them a very comfortable life nearly gone, George, who had taken over the family's financial concerns, sold everything they owned, which was mostly the leases and some livestock, and they all got on the ship Caleb Grimshaw to sail in August 1848 for New York City.

 The Smiths were advised to go to Ohio if they wanted to farm.
 They traveled by train to Philadelphia, then out to the Allegheny Mountains where they connected to the ingenious "inclined-plane" canal to Pittsburgh, then by steamboat to Cincinnati.
 Oral history is quiet about what occupied the family in Cincinnati.
 The 1850 census says that John B. Smith was a merchant and George was a clerk.
-John was undoubtedly retired from active business, as he had been in the later years in Kells.
+John had retired from business by the time they left Kells.
 The 1850 directory for Cincinnati lists George K. Smith with a lumberyard in the northwest part of the city and a residence on Ninth Street.
 Oral history in the family of George's sister Lucie also says he had a lumberyard and that it was next to the Procter & Gamble soap factory.
 George supposedly became the superintendant of the factory.
 This connection to Procter & Gamble hasn't been confirmed, and if it happened, it was brief.
 George's mother mentions getting a visit from Mrs. Gamble many years later, suggesting some sort of relationship between the families.
 Later directories all say George was a bookkeeper for various firms including The Citizens Bank and a dry goods company.
 For several years before the family moved away from the area he worked for an imported hardware firm at 53 West Pearl Street, run by partners Robert Gasten and John D. Dickson.
 They would factor again in his life after he moved.
-George signed a letter in November 1853 recommending several bookkeeping books by J. C. Smith, which was published in Smith's Ready Reckoner.

-The family lived in a Gothic Revival cottage on Hart Street.
+The family lived in a picturesque Gothic Revival cottage on Hart Street, shown below.
 This is where George's father died.

 It was during their residence in Brooklyn that George designed a medieval looking method of protecting wagons, which he patented in 1868.
 It's not surprising that the idea didn't catch on.

-Anna (Gooch) Smith, George's wife, was never satisfied with the minister or the services held in any of the churches they attended.
+Anna (Gooch) Smith, George's wife, is said by her son Stanton to have never been satisfied with the minister or the services held in any of the churches they attended.
 She apparently was obsessive about it and caused the family to move every couple of years in search of her ideal place of worship.
-In the mean time George had finally found a business to hang his hat on.
+In the mean time George had finally found a business to settle on.
 The factory eventually located on Washington Street in Manhattan, where it suffered a spectacular fire in 1882.
 George reportedly arrived at the scene of the building reduced to rubble and said, simply, "bully of a fire."
 The New York Times reported on the event.

 By 1881 George was Secretary of the company and Treasurer by 1885.
 They moved to new quarters further north on Washington Street after the fire.
 Here they remained for about 30 years.
 F. S. "Stod" Smith II had several recollections about going to and being in this building, with its flickering gas lights.